NayeonKeum/NayeonKeum/README.md

 ▶️  Interested in `DevOps`, `Cloud Computing`, `MLOps`, `Serverless architecture`, `Elasticsearch`, `Golang`, and etc.

 ▶️  Also I'm the `Cloud Captains` recipients of this year's  `Linux Foundation Training Scholarship Program 2023`

+▶️  Also participated in [Kubecon + CloudNativeCon NA 2023](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) as a Dan Kohn scholarship recipient of `CNCF`

 ▶️  A `cat😻` person.